Sep. 13 - Business Meeting @ Lawrence Free State HS

 - Students should match pitch and represent your best singers

-- They should be able to manage their behavior for the duration of an intense rehearsal/performance.
+- Students should be able to manage their behavior for the duration of an intense rehearsal/performance.

-- Second, mail your fees and a print-out of your generated invoice to the following address:
+, and a print-out of your nomination list to the chairperson.

 Attn: Katie Jacobsen